rtic-rs/rtic/book/en/src/by-example/software_tasks.md

 # Software tasks & spawn

+Software tasks are tasks which are not directly assigned to a specific interrupt vector.

-Software tasks, as hardware tasks, are run as interrupt handlers where all software tasks at the same priority shares a "free" interrupt handler to run from, called a dispatcher.
-These free interrupts are interrupt vectors not used by hardware tasks.
+They run as interrupt handlers where all software tasks at the same priority level shares a "free" interrupt handler acting as a dispatcher.
+Thus, what differentiates software and hardware tasks are the dispatcher versus bound interrupt vector.

+These free interrupts used as dispatchers are interrupt vectors not used by hardware tasks.

-To declare tasks in the framework the `#[task]` attribute is used on a function.
+The `#[task]` attribute used on a function declare it as a software tasks.
-By default these tasks are referred to as software tasks as they do not have a direct coupling to an interrupt handler.
-Software tasks can be spawned (started) using the `task_name::spawn()` static method which will directly run the task given that there are no higher priority tasks running.
+The static method `task_name::spawn()` spawn (start) a software task and given that there are no higher priority tasks running the task will start executing directly.

+A list of “free” and usable interrupts allows the framework to dispatch software tasks.
+This list of dispatchers, `dispatchers = [FreeInterrupt1, FreeInterrupt2, ...]` is an
+argument to the `#[app]` attribute.

+Each interrupt vector acting as dispatcher gets assigned to one priority level meaning that the list of dispatchers need to cover all priority levels used by software tasks.

+Example: The `dispatchers =` argument needs to have at least 3 entries for an application using three different priorities for software tasks.

-To indicate to the framework which interrupts are free for use to dispatch software tasks with the `#[app]` attribute has a `dispatchers = [FreeInterrupt1, FreeInterrupt2, ...]` argument.
-You need to provide as many dispatchers as there are priority levels used by software tasks, as an dispatcher is assigned per interrupt level.
-The framework will also give a compile error if there are not enough dispatchers provided.
+The framework will give a compilation error if there are not enough dispatchers provided.

-This is exemplified in the following:
+See the following example:

 ``` rust
 {{#include ../../../../examples/spawn.rs}}